Ak47-369/bookticket-theater-service/README.md

 ## API Endpoints

 The service's endpoints are exposed through the API Gateway.
-Key operations include:
+They provide comprehensive access to theater, screen, and show information.

+### Theater Endpoints
+-   `POST /api/v1/theaters`: Adds a new theater to the system.
+(Requires `ADMIN` role).
--   `GET /api/v1/theaters`: Fetches a list of all theaters.
+-   `GET /api/v1/theaters`: Retrieves a list of all theaters, with optional filtering by `city`.
+-   `GET /api/v1/theaters/{id}`: Fetches detailed information for a single theater by its ID.
--   `GET /api/v1/theaters/{id}/shows`: Fetches all shows for a specific theater.
+-   `GET /api/v1/theaters/{id}/shows`: Retrieves all shows currently scheduled for a specific theater.

+### Screen Endpoints
+-   `POST /api/v1/screens`: Adds a new screen to a specified theater.
+(Requires `ADMIN` or `THEATER_OWNER` role).
+-   `GET /api/v1/screens/{id}`: Fetches detailed information for a single screen, including its seating arrangement.

+### Show Endpoints
+-   `POST /api/v1/shows`: Schedules a new show for a movie on a specific screen.
+(Requires `ADMIN` or `THEATER_OWNER` role).
--   `GET /api/v1/shows`: Allows searching for shows, for example, by `movieId` and `city`.
+-   `GET /api/v1/shows`: A powerful search endpoint to find shows.
+Can be filtered by `movieId`, `city`, and `showDate`.
+-   `GET /api/v1/shows/{id}`: Fetches detailed information for a single show, including the availability of all its seats.

+### Internal Endpoints
+*(These are intended for service-to-service communication and are not exposed on the API Gateway)*
+-   `POST /api/v1/internal/shows/verify-seats`: Used by the `Booking Service` to verify that a list of seats for a show are valid and available before proceeding with a booking.
+-   `POST /api/v1/internal/shows/lock-seats`: Used by the `Booking Service` to mark seats as temporarily locked during the booking process.
+-   `POST /api/v1/internal/shows/book-seats`: Used by the `Booking Service` to permanently mark seats as booked after a successful payment.